Feds figured out why FIU bridge fell. Now prosecutors must decide if deaths were a crime

 In the FIU bridge case, the State Attorney’s Office may well consult independent experts to review the evidence in the case to help determine whether negligence was so “gross” that it amounted to a “reckless disregard for human life,” the standard for proving manslaughter.

-A likely target would be FIGG, which designed the bridge as part of much ballyhooed project aimed at highlighting the growth of FIU’s prominence.
-The walkway would connect campus to Sweetwater, where many students live, and even feature WiFi to encourage them to utilize a soaring public space.
+A likely target would be FIGG, which designed the bridge as part of a much ballyhooed project aimed at highlighting the growth of FIU’s prominence.
+The walkway would connect the campus to Sweetwater, where many students live, and even feature Wi-Fi to encourage them to utilize a soaring public space.

 The project’s engineer of record, FIGG’s W. Denney Pate, told both FDOT and other contractors on the project that the cracks were not a safety threat before the deadly collapse, even though he and his team could not explain their cause.
 Those structural cracks should have been seen as a clear warning sign of the bridge’s structural weakness, according to the NTSB.